-32. Do State agencies need FNS approval before accepting elections that are on, or even after, August 31?
+33. Do State agencies need FNS approval before accepting elections that are on, or even after, August 31?
 If so, should they still notify FNS of late elections and the reasons for it?

-Per SP50-2014, as CEP is implemented nationwide in School Year (SY) 2014-15, State agencies are encouraged to accept CEP elections received after August 31 where appropriate and feasible to do so.
-States do not need FNS approval to accept late elections, but should maintain records of late elections and the reasons in case the information is needed during an Administrative Review or a Management Evaluation.
+Per SP25-2015, as CEP is implemented nationwide, State agencies are encouraged to accept CEP elections received after August 31 where appropriate and feasible to do so.
+States do not need FNS approval to accept late elections, but should maintain records of late elections and the reasons in case the information is needed during an Administrative Review or a Management Evaluation